auramagi/swift-scoped-state/README.md

 }
 ```

-`TodoListView` selects the connections it needs using static key paths.
+`TodoListView` selects those definitions using static key paths.
+The wrapped properties expose the values delivered by the connections, so the body works with an ordinary closure and an array.

 ```swift
 struct TodoListView: View {